 Using a channel of independent companies to find, win, make, keep and grow happy customers on our behalf has a long tradition in the software industry.
 For some software companies, the indirect channel has been a major contributor to global success, but for most software companies making it work remains a constant struggle.

-I am Hans Peter Bech and in this video I will discuss how can you design your value propositions to release the full potential your partner channel
+I am Hans Peter Bech, and in this video, I will discuss how you can design your value propositions to release the full potential of your partner channel.

 Let me illustrate the optimal use of the channel as an integrated element of your product offering and value propositions through a short case study.